-The Company is a private company limited by shares and is incorporated in the United Kingdom.
+The Company is a private company limited by shares and is incorporated in the United Kingdom and registered in England.
 The Company is a wholly owned subsidiary of The Altro Group plc.
 The address of the registered office is Works Road, Letchworth Garden City, Hertfordshire, SG6 1NW.